polkascan/py-substrate-metadata-docs/docs/frequency.md

 ---------
 #### ExternalTabled
-An external proposal has been tabled.
 ##### Attributes
 No attributes

 ---------
 #### Started
-A referendum has begun.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |